al1brn/geonodes/docs/demo_1.md

     grid = gn.Mesh.Grid(vertices_x=count, vertices_y=count, size_x=size, size_y=size)
 ````

 The resulting tree is the following.
 The two `Vertices` input sockets are initialized with the same value.
 The two `Size` sockets are linked to the output socket of a 'Value' node.
-One can change the value of the node to see the result on the outpur geometry.
+One can change the value of the node to see the result on the output geometry.

 <img src="/docs/images/demo_1_grid_1.png" height = "200">